 defined in SCC 14.26.430 Commercial Development.

+Critical saltwater habitats: include all kelp beds, eelgrass beds, spawning and holding areas for forage fish, such as herring, smelt and sandlance; subsistence, commercial and recreational shellfish beds; mudflats, intertidal habitats with vascular plants, and areas with which priority species have a primary association.

 Cumulative impact:

 the impact on the environment which results from the incremental impact of the action when added to other past, present, and reasonably foreseeable future actions regardless of what agency or person undertakes such other actions.
 Cumulative impact can result from individually minor, but collectively significant, actions taking place over a period of time.